The virtual fundamental class for the moduli space of surfaces of general type: Introduction

-The construction of the index one covering Deligne-Mumford stack is canonical.
-From \cite[Proposition 3.7]{Hacking}, there is a one-to-one correspondence between the set of isomorphic classes of $\qq$-Gorenstein deformation families of s.l.c. surfaces and the set of isomorphic classes of flat families of the index one covering Deligne-Mumford stacks.
-We have the following result.
+Both index one covering Deligne-Mumford stacks $\SS$ and lci covering Deligne-Mumford stacks $\SS^{\lci}$ can be put into flat families.
+For a $\qq$-Gorenstein deformation family $\sS/T$ of s.l.c. surfaces, Hacking \cite[\S 3.2]{Hacking} and \S \ref{subsec_Q-Gorenstein_deformation} constructed a canonical flat family $\SS/T$ of index one covering Deligne-Mumford stacks with coarse moduli space $\sS/T$.
+Let